 In a large school district in Orlando, Florida, the Reading First program is in the fifth year of implementation.
 In fact, each school is required to implement a minimum of 90 minutes of reading instruction.
 Reading scores are making a steady incline.
 The program emphasizes what teachers already know—teaching students strategies to improve comprehension is nothing new.
 While the reading program has been in place for several years, the science scores have remained dismal.
 In a statewide comparison of Sunshine State Standards, only 46% of fifth grade students achieved the minimum passing score of Level Three and Above (FLDOE, 2009).
 It is important to note that science instruction still does not receive the same level of importance or funding as reading.

 While grant monies are on the rise in the STEM field, collaborating with other subject areas would provide additional resources to help schools improve instruction and develop strategies to increase student achievement in mathematics and science.
 Monetary considerations are only one aspect of improving science teaching and learning.
-Liang and Gabel (2005) found fewer than three out of ten elementary teachers felt well prepared to teach science compared with 77% for reading/language arts. (p.
-1144) Bencze and Upton (2006) affirm the notion that many teachers lack the confidence to teach science.
+Liang and Gabel (2005) found fewer than three out of ten elementary teachers felt well-prepared to teach science compared with 77% for reading/language arts (p.
+1144).
+Bencze and Upton (2006) affirm the notion that many teachers lack the confidence to teach science.
 In a 2006 study, they noted the following:

 Many teachers in elementary schools would prefer to teach any subject but science.
 Largely because they lack experience with science and science education, their confidence in their ability to teach science tends to be low.
 When they do teach it, they often use didactic approaches… (p.
 208)